Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384)

 2. Extract the *Meshes* and *Textures* folders and *Lake Fjalding Anti-Suck.esp* to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.
      - *Note: When looking at the contents of the zip you might notice unfamiliar folder names (00 Core, 01 Clean Alpha Textures, 02 Lake Fjalding Anti-Suck).
 This is because MOP has a BAIN archive folder structure intended for mod managers.
-For a simple setup like ours using a manager would be too cumbersome.
+For a simple setup like ours a manager is not needed.
 The only thing we want here are the contents of each individual folder.*

 ## Step 6: Project Atlas
 Project Atlas improves performance even further by using different techniques than MOP.
 Using them together will get you quite the FPS gain.